To trigger data exports through the REST API, you’ll need:

 Exported data is saved as separate CSV files.
 The files are saved to the following directory:

-<shared-home>/data-pipeline/export/<job-id>if you run Confluence in a cluster
+<shared-home>/data-pipeline/export/<job-id>if you run Bitbucket in a cluster

-<local-home>/data-pipeline/export/<job-id>you are using non-clustered Confluence
+<local-home>/shared/data-pipeline/export/<job-id>you are using non-clustered Bitbucket.

 <job-id> directory you will see the following files: